-We don’t hire freelance editors.
+We don’t hire freelance developmental editors.
 The idea of short-term, transitory staff, is against the very core of the way we feel editing should be offered to writers.
-Instead, we focus on hiring long-term, dedicated and highly experienced book editors, that we can train and develop over time.
+Instead, we focus on hiring long-term, dedicated and highly experienced developmental editors, that we can train and develop over time.

 We are simply a service.
 You pay us; we make your book better.
 At no point do we take ANY rights.
 ALL rights remain yours at all times.